 - Many pupils come from non-religious backgrounds and probably share some of the views humanists express.

-- The RE Council has benefited since its foundation from the active membership of the BHA in its ranks.
+- The RE Council has benefited since its foundation from the active membership of Humanists UK in its ranks.

 A 2013 survey found that more people consider RE to have been the ‘least beneficial subject’ than any other.
 It is vital that RE stays relevant to our population if it is to maintain its place within the curriculum.
 Pupils in all types of school should have the opportunity to consider philosophical and fundamental questions, and in an open society we should learn about each other’s beliefs.
 There should be a subject on the curriculum which helps young people to form and explore their own beliefs and develop an understanding of the beliefs and values different from their own; enriches pupils’ knowledge of the religious and humanist heritage of humanity and so supports other subjects such as History, English Literature, Art, Music, and Geography; and allows pupils to engage with serious ethical and philosophical questions in a way that develops important skills of critical thinking, reasoning and inquiry.